We’ve been looking around a lot, and decent pandemic marketing advice is pretty hard to find.

 Domestic Services Online – Rune Sovndahl

 Whilst we’re all feeling the pinch thanks to lockdown restrictions, some sectors of industry have seen an unexpected boom.
 This is particularly the case for Rune Sovndahl, who sat down to take part in a remote interview to highlight his personal background before launching his own cleaning business, Fantastic Services, in 2009.
-The demand for public hygiene and domestic cleaning services has never been higher, and the outbreak of the Covid-19 epidemic prompted Rune to adapt his business model to serve as a one-stop shop for domestic services.
+The demand for public hygiene and domestic cleaning services has never been higher, and the outbreak of the epidemic prompted Rune to adapt his business model to serve as a one-stop shop for domestic services.

 This was a particularly insightful interview, highlighting how brands and organisations can really succeed with content marketing under difficult circumstances.
 Rune has succeeded by not only adapting his business model, but my making his audience aware of that change through engaging digital content.
 Across the course of the interview, he shares his business story and his thoughts on the value of digital transformation for domestic services businesses.